 On takeoff, the aircraft crashed into a hotel building near the airport, killing all its 100 passengers (96 of German origin, 2 from Denmark, 1 Austrian, 1 American) and the 9 crew (1 German, 8 French), plus 4 people on the ground.

-Some 5 min before the Concorde plane, an McDonnell Douglas DC-10 jet airliner took off from the same runway, bound for Newark NJ.
+Some 5 min before the Concorde plane, a McDonnell Douglas DC-10 jet airliner took off from the same runway, bound for Newark NJ.
 The operated by Continental Airlines DC-10 lost a titanium alloy wear strip (part of its engine 3’s cowl door).
 The metal piece had dimensions: length 43,5 cm / 17″, width 3,4 cm / 1,3″ and thickness 1,4 mm / 0,6″.
 During the Concorde plane’s takeoff, this metal debris was run over, cutting and rupturing one of the tyres (on wheel 2).
 A large piece of tyre debris (weight 4,5 kg / 10 pounds) hit the aircraft’s left wing underside at speed of ~500 kph / 310 mph.
 The strike sent out a shock wave that ruptured fuel tank No 5 (located inside the wing).
 The leaking fuel was ignited through contact with the engine’s hot parts.
 At the ignition point, engines 1 and 2 surged and lost all power.
-Engine 1 recovered in few seconds, but was shut down by the Flight Engineer when a large flame developed.
+Engine 1 recovered in few seconds but was shut down by the Flight Engineer when a large flame developed.

 The fire was noticed by a traffic controller before the plane was airborne, but with only 2 km of runway left and speed of ~330 kph / 200 mph, the only plausible option was to take off.
 To abort safely, the plane would’ve needed at least 3 km / 2 ml of runway ahead.

 The Concorde continued the takeoff with the remaining 3 engines.
-The lowered power output, plus the failed to retract landing gear (an open bay door) prevented the aircraft to gain enough speed.
+The lowered power output, plus the failure to retract landing gear (an open bay door) prevented the aircraft to gain enough speed.
 Unable to accelerate, it maintained a speed of 370 kph / 230 mph at altitude 60 m / 200 ft.
 The left wing (damaged by the fire) started to melt and disintegrate.
 Engine 1 surged again, this time failing to recover.
-The asymmetric power thrust caused the right wing to lift, banking the plane to over 100 degrees to port side.
-The power of engines 3 and 4 was reduced in attempt to level the plane.
-However, due to the falling speed the crew lost control.
+The asymmetric power thrust caused the right wing to lift, banking the plane to over 100 degrees to the port side.
+The power of engines 3 and 4 was reduced in an attempt to level the plane.
+However, due to the falling speed, the crew lost control.
 The aircraft crashed into a building, leaving no survivors.

 The official accident investigation report (issued by BEA) revealed that the aircraft was overloaded by 810 kg (1786 pounds) above its max takeoff weight.
-When the Concorde was loaded, its center of gravity was aft of the takeoff limit, and fuel tank No 5 (in the port side wing) was left 94% full.
+When the Concorde was loaded, its centre of gravity was aft of the takeoff limit, and fuel tank No 5 (in the port side wing) was left 94% full.
 The aircraft’s structural damages caused by the fire were so severe that even with all engines operating normally the crash would’ve been inevitable.

-(law news) in a lenghtly court trial in Paris France (Feb to Dec 2010) the DC-10’s owner Continental Airlines was found responsible for the disaster and ordered to pay 70% of all compensation claims.
+(law news) in a lengthy court trial in Paris France (Feb to Dec 2010) the DC-10’s owner Continental Airlines was found responsible for the disaster and ordered to pay 70% of all compensation claims.
 The Air France company paid EUR 1 million to each of the victims’ families.